-Witches’ broom is a symptom of stress found in woody plants, mainly trees, but also affects shrubs as well.
+Witches’ broom is a symptom of stress found in woody plants, mainly trees, but it also affects shrubs as well.
 This includes deciduous trees and shrubs as well as conifers and evergreen varieties.
 The stress results in a deformed mass of twigs and branches, which appear broom-like in appearance.
 As brooms were once fashioned together from bundles of twigs and since witches were presumed to be responsible for anything unusual, these abnormalities became known as witches’ brooms.

 What Causes Witches’ Brooms?

 Generally, the type of tree/shrub is a good indicator of its causal agent.
 For instance, pine brooms are commonly caused by rust fungus.
 Fungal infections can also affect cherry trees and blackberry bushes, forming broom growth.
-Peach trees and black locust can be affected by viruses that can result in witches’ brooms.
+Peach trees and black locusts can be affected by viruses that can result in witches’ brooms.
 Hackberry trees can get brooms as well, and these are normally caused by both fungus and mites.